 I joined Sun's J2EE development team in August 2000 where my primary task was to work on the Servlet API reference implementation: Apache Tomcat.

-Alongside with my primary duties as a software developer, I have also been involved directly with several Java standardisation efforts: I was active on a number of different JSRs including the Java Servlet and JSP specification, the Java API for XML Processing, the Java Daemons specification and the overall Java 2 Standard Edition specification (the JDK/JRE).
+Alongside with my primary duties as a software developer, I participated in a number of JSRs including the Servlet and JSP, XML Processing, and Java Daemons specifications.

 With the sponsorship of Exoffice (now Intalio) I participated in the Apache Cocoon project (an XML-based publishing framework) where I spearheaded the complete rewrite of version 2.0's code base.

 I joined IBM as a developer in their XML team at the Java Technology Center.
 Alongside my regular developer duties, as an Apache member, I was instrumental in the creation of the Apache XML Project with the donation of IBM's XML4J parser and LotusXSL transformer (now Apache Xerces and Xalan).